llekhaareddy/AI-Virtual-Assistant/README.md

-# ai-desktop-helper
+# AI-Virtual-Assistant
-Uses python and machine learning to create an AI desktop helper
+Uses python and machine learning to create an AI desktop helper "BotBud"